National Parks

 Echo Canyon Grottoes—A 1.0-mile round trip is a shorter version of the longer Echo Canyon Loop, a 3.3-mile trail.

-Moderate hikes in the canyon include the Echo Canyon to the Visitor Center Hike that measures 4.2 miles.
-The Sugarloaf Mountain Trail is 1.8 miles one-way hike and climbs to the 7,310-foot mountain top.
+Moderate hikes in the canyon include the 4.2-mile Echo Canyon to the Visitor Center Hike and the Sugarloaf Mountain Trail, which is 1.8 miles one-way and climbs to the 7,310-foot mountain top.

 Tour Faraway Ranch